holistics/dbml/dbml-homepage/docs/docs/README.md

 * `delete / update: cascade | restrict | set null | set default | no action`
 Define referential actions.
 Similar to `ON DELETE/UPDATE CASCADE/...` in SQL.

-*Relationship settings are not supported for ref inline form.*
+*Relationship settings are not supported for inline form ref.*

 ### Many-to-many relationship